Contribute

 An L2 extension as shown in Figure 6 can be facilitated through VLAN tagging.
 A DZD’s port can be cabled to a contributor’s internal network switch, with the switch port being set as an access port in, for example, VLAN 10.
 Through 802.1q tagging, this VLAN can be carried over multiple switch-hops on the contributor’s network, terminating at the switch interfacing with the remote DZD.

 This solution benefits from being widely supported and relatively easy to implement while creating segmentation between DoubleZero and internal layer 3 services.
 Bandwidth can be controlled based on the interface speed of the contributor’s internal switch or router.
 Careful consideration must be given to performance across the shared internal L2 network through technologies such as Quality of Service (QoS) or other traffic management policies.
-However, additional CAPEX and OPEX investments should be nominal if existing capacity is available within the contributor’s core network.
+However, additional CAPEX and OPEX investments should be modest if existing capacity is available within the contributor’s core network.

 Dedicated 3rd Party Bandwidth

 This option is attractive as it ensures dedicated bandwidth for DoubleZero, is simple operationally and ensures complete segmentation from any other network services.
-This option will have the highest OPEX increase and new service contracts with 3rd party carriers.
+This option will likely have the highest OPEX increase and requires new service contracts with 3rd party carriers.

 Install Guide